digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 `````````````````

 Periodic sampling allows an XBee module to take an IO sample and transmit it
-to a remote device at a periodic rate.
-That remote device is defined in the
+to another node at a periodic rate.
+This destination node is defined in the
 destination address through the ``set_dest_address()`` method.
 The XBee Python
 Library provides the ``set_io_sampling_rate()`` method to configure the periodic
 sampling.

 The XBee module samples and transmits all enabled digital IO and analog inputs
-to the remote device every X seconds.
-A sample rate of 0 s disables this
+to the configured destination node every X seconds.
+A sample rate of 0s disables
-feature.
+this feature.

 **Set the IO sampling rate**